Is Malaysia a net exporter or importer of oil?

-When input costs (cost price) are low, savings should cascade down into the rest of the economy in the form of cheaper prices.
+When the cost price is low, savings should rain down into the rest of the economy in the form of cheaper prices.
 Overall, with oil prices low, inflation should be kept in check.
 In fact, we are already seeing the direct effects of cheaper gas at our petrol pumps.
 Yay!

-But wait some say.
-Not good enough.
-The last time oil prices increased, so did the price of many other consumer goods.
-So shouldn’t we expect to see a similar drop in consumer good prices across the board too?
+“Eh wait, where got enough?” we hear some of you say.
+The last time oil prices increased, so did the prices of many other consumer goods.
+So shouldn’t we expect to see a similar drop in the prices of consumer goods across the board too?
+Nope.

-Unfortunately, many consumer goods prices are sticky upwards.
+Unfortunately, the prices of many consumer goods are considered “sticky upwards”.
 Meaning that once they go up, it takes a whole lot more for it to come down.
-Naturally, someone in the value chain of goods would be taking this opportunity to pad profit margins.
+Naturally, someone (if not everyone) in the value chain of goods would be taking this opportunity to gain higher profit margins.
 But before you get all hot and righteous about it, did you know most of us are also guilty of the same thing?

 Think about it.
-Labor is part of the input costs of producing goods and services.
+Labour is part of the input costs of producing goods and services.
 And since salaries are generally adjusted according to the inflation rates, when was the last time you accepted a salary adjustment downwards when oil prices came down?
-You’d probably throw a fit.
+You’d probably have a massive meltdown.

 That said, there’s still much to be happy about.
 Generally, we can expect inflation to slow down or even pause entirely for a while.
 But unless we enter into something as major as a recession, we should not see prices coming down except for selected goods like petrol and airfares.

 That was easier to understand than expected right?